ryancheley/ahl/README.md

 # AHL Scraper

-A small script to scrape the AHL site to get details about games played
+A small script to scrape the AHL site to get details about games played.
+It runs on a schedule and posts the games.db to a vercel project.

-## Set Up

-Create a virtual environment and then pip install the `requirements.txt` file

-## Tests

-Run `pytest`
+The project leverages the great library [datasette](https://datasette.io/)

 ## Helpful links